Using Quivira

 If and how much Quivira looks blurred, depends on your system and the rendering program.
 However, as Anti-aliasing, subpixel rendering and auto-hinting algorithms get more sophisticated and more widespread, the problem with missing manual hinting becomes less important over time.¹

 Quivira already looks fairly readable in most rendering programs at usual font sizes, and I do not have the time to manually hint the thousands of characters.
-This means, hinting is not planned in the forseeable future, and Quivira will very probably never be hinted.
+This means, hinting is not planned in the foreseeable future, and Quivira will very probably never be hinted.

 ¹ If you use Microsoft Windows Vista, you shouldn’t see any difference at all.
 Vista uses Microsofts “ClearType” algorithm to smooth the glyphs, and the new Vista fonts like e.g. Calibri aren’t hinted either.